Kuru Kuru Kururin: Legacy

-The first sequel, Kururin Paradise, was released in 2002 for the Game Boy Advance.
-It was released in Japan only, even though Kururin Paradise was previously showcased at E3 2002, the first time a Kururin game had been announced for the American market.
+A sequel, Kururin Paradise, was released in 2002 for the Game Boy Advance.
+It was exclusive to Japan, even though it had been showcased at E3 2002, the first announcement of a Kururin game for the American market.
 Another sequel was also released only in Japan for the GameCube in 2004, entitled Kururin Squash!, which became the only title of the series to use 3D computer graphics, as well as to appear on a home console.